Monet Hurst-Mendoza: WP Theater

-WP Theater (Formerly known as Women's Project Theater), is the oldest and largest theater company in the United States that focuses on developing, promoting, and producing the works of female-identifying theatre artists throughout their careers.
-The company has been an avid advocate of Gender equality since its establishment in 1978, by visionary producer, Julia Miles.
+WP Theater (formerly known as Women's Project Theater) is the oldest and largest theater company in the United States that focuses on developing, promoting, and producing the works of female-identifying theatre artists throughout their careers.
+The company has been an avid advocate of gender equality since its establishment in 1978 by producer Julia Miles.
 Miles was motivated by a desire to address and alleviate the severe under-representation of women in theatre.
 WP Theater has since cultivated a large, thriving community of female playwrights, directors, and producers in theatre and beyond.

 From 2014 to 2016, Hurst-Mendoza was a Lab Member at the WP Theater.
 This is a two-year residency for female-identifying playwrights, directors, and producers.
 During her residency, she served primarily as a playwright.

 The Public Theater

-The Public Theater is the sole theater in New York that produces a varied selection of pieces—from Shakespeare to contemporary and experimental—in equal measure.
-It has aimed to create theater for vast and diverse audience bases in New York City for almost 60 years.
-Their Emerging Writers Group is a component of The Public Writers Initiative.
-It is a long-term program that works to support playwrights at every stage of their careers, by providing guidance and resources.
-Writers are selected bi-annually to receive a two-year fellowship at The Public, along with a stipend.
-The program gives writers an opportunity to stage readings of their works, presented in the Spotlight Series at The Public.

-In December 2015, Hurst-Mendoza was selected to be a member of the 2017 Emerging Writers Group.
+In December 2015, Hurst-Mendoza was selected to be a member of the 2017 Emerging Writers Group at the Public Theater.